JSTOR-Labs/plant-humanities/CONTRIBUTING.md

 The [Plant Humanities](https://plant-humanities.app) site is home to a set of visual essays in the field of botany.
 This document describes the process for contributing new content to the site.

+## Quick start

+This section defines the basic process for adding or modifying content on the liave site.
+Each of the steps in this quick start are descibed in more detail later in the document.

+1. **[Create a copy of the master repository](#user-content-create-a-copy-of-the-master-plant-humanities-repository) in your personal GitHub account**.
+Fork the master repository at https://github.com/JSTOR-Labs/plant-humanities
+2. **Modify content** on the _develop_ branch in your personal copy of the master repository.
+Content may be added/removed/modified in any number of ways, including cloning the forked repository to your local computer and using an editor or IDE.
+The [Adding and editing content](#user-content-adding-and-editing-content) section below describes a simple approach using an online Markdown editor.
+3. **[Submit a pull request](#user-content-submitting-changes-for-inclusion-in-the-plant-humanities-site)** to request that your changes be added to the master repository.

 ## Create a GitHub account

 If you already have a GitHub accout and are familiar with basic version control concepts like _commits_, _forking_, _branching_, _pull requests_, etc this section can be skipped.